 I view supervision as an exploratory process which gives supervisee’s a regular opportunity to reflect in depth about all aspects of their practice, in an atmosphere which feels supportive and emotionally safe, but also offers constructive feedback and where appropriate, challenge, to aid counsellor’s in their professional development and competence.
 Also to ensure they are working as effectively, safely and ethically as possible.

 My principle theoretical orientation is person-centred.
-I am also qualified and experienced in CBT, and have a good working knowledge of Transactional Analysis.
+I am also qualified and experienced in CBT holding a post graduate certificate in CBT, and have a good working knowledge of Transactional Analysis.
 As a principally person-centred supervisor, I believe that the core conditions of empathy, congruence and unconditional positive regard are as relevant, essential and facilitating in the supervisory relationship as they are in the client-counsellor relationship.
 Also that supervisee’s innate desire for growth and development can be relied upon as the motivating principle in successful supervision.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).